After six years, Forza Motorsport is approaching the finish line.

 A reboot of the series, Microsoft's flagship Xbox racer is making a comeback later this year.
 It marks the first entry in the franchise since Forza Motorsport 7 in 2017.
 With cutting-edge graphics showcasing the power of Xbox Series X, a redesigned career mode, and a new multiplayer system, Gran Turismo is about to get some serious competition.

-Here's everything we know so far about Forza Motorsport.
+We've got everything you need to know about Forza Motorsport.

 However, there won't be a native Xbox One release due to the incredible detail and scale of the game.

-The track can get rubbered in, washed out with rain only for a dry line to appear, and temperatures fluctuate.
+The track can get rubbered in and washed out with rain only for a dry line to appear, and temperatures fluctuate.
 All of which will impact your racing.

 There will be in-race ray tracing, which is something Gran Turismo 7 doesn't offer, which is a real trump card for those who want visual realism.

 Turn 10 has also created a damage model that includes dirt build-up based on airflow over the car and even paint flaking off in the proper direction after contact.

 The Forza Motorsport car list will be huge.